n132/n132.github.io/_posts/2023-06-04-JustCTF-notabug.md

 There is a new feature for sqlite that allows loading external libcs.

-For challenge Notabug1, we can just load a external lib to execute arbitrary command.
+For this challenge, we can create a new lib so we can just load a external lib to execute arbitrary command.

 exp.c: